On the normally torsion-freeness of square-free monomial ideals: Some results on the embedded associated primes

 Let $L:=I\cap (\mathfrak{q}, x_8)$.
 Using {\it Macaulay2} \cite{GS}, we obtain $(L^2: v)=(x_1, \ldots, x_8)$, where $v=x_2x_3x_4x_5x_7$.
 Since $x_8\nmid v$, it follows immediately from Corollary \ref{Cor.Ass-maximal1} that $(x_1, \ldots, x_7)\in \mathrm{Ass}((I\cap \mathfrak{q})^2)$. \end{example}

 In the following result we are going to introduce a class of square-free monomial ideals which are minimally not normally torsion-free.
 An ideal $I'$ is a {\it minor} of a square-free monomial ideal $I$ if $I'$ can be obtained from $I$ by a sequence of deletions and contractions in any order, see \cite[Definition 6.5.3]{V1}.
 Recall that a square-free monomial ideal $I \subset R=K[x_1, \ldots, x_n]$ is said to be {\it minimally not normally torsion-free} when $I$ is not normally torsion-free but all its proper minors are normally torsion-free, refer to \cite{HM}.
+Before stating the next proposition, we need to recall the following fact.